spitsfire/ninja-buffet/prompt.md

 Taking what we've learned from the **Human** and **Wizard, Ninja, Samurai** assignments, let's explore how different classes can interact with one another using private properties, public getters, and class methods.

 For the everday ninja on a lunch break there is Ninja Buffet!
-It's All-You-Can-Eat, serving the hardworking ninjas of this world based on the five taste senses and calorie intake.
+It's All-You-Can-Eat, serving the hardworking ninjas of this world based on the six taste senses and calorie intake.
 Please note, we will be revisiting your work here in a later assignment.

 ## Tasks: